Skip to main content

 San Rafael City Schools is thrilled to have successfully launched our two-way dual language immersion program in the 2022-23 school year!
 It is our vision that the SRCS Dual Language Program will provide an equitable, academically rigorous, enriching experience that values bilingualism, multiculturalism and community with the intention of maximizing the potential of tomorrow’s leaders.

-Enrollment information is available at www.srcs.org/enrollment.
+Enrollment information is available at at our enrollment webpage.
 You can also contact the SRCS enrollment office or the Venetia Valley School office, both which are listed below, to learn the details of how to join this exciting program designed to develop bilingualism and promote academic excellence for our English and Spanish speaking students!

 SRCS Enrollment Office